Gluten Development

 - Redistributes temperature and yeast for even fermentation

-Folding produces dough with excellent extensibility and open crumb — ideal for ciabatta, focaccia, and sourdough.
+Folding produces dough with excellent extensibility and open crumb: ideal for ciabatta, focaccia, and sourdough.

 Mix only flour and water, then rest 20-60 minutes before adding salt, yeast, or other ingredients.
 During this rest, enzymes in the flour begin breaking down starch and proteins start hydrating and linking on their own.
+Autolyse is my go-to for any bread where I want extensibility without heavy kneading.

 Benefits: